 University of Pennsylvania, Philadelphia

 Vasculitis refers to a group of rare diseases that involve inflammation of blood vessels, which disrupts blood flow and often causes damage to the body’s organs.
 The cause of most forms of vasculitis remains unknown, and treatments involve the use of strong medications that can have serious side effects.
 The Vasculitis Clinical Research Consortium (VCRC) is an international, multicenter clinical research infrastructure for the study of vasculitis.
-Established in 2003, VCRC has grown to include 17 academic medical centers in the United States and Canada dedicated to the study of vasculitis.
-The consortium also partners with more than 50 other centers worldwide for the conduct of clinical trials.
-For this project, VCRC will continue its efforts to better understand vasculitis by adding new clinical sites, extending study periods and expanding patient enrollment in several ongoing long-term studies of vasculitis.
-The consortium focuses on conducting clinical trials of new therapies for vasculitis, studying the genetics of the disease, discovering new blood tests to help monitor and understand the disease, conducting online research through the VCRC Patient Contact Registry, and training young scientists in the study of vasculitis.
-All of these activities involve a strong partnership with patients and advocacy groups.
+Established in 2003, the various projects of the VCRC have included >100 academic medical centers around the world dedicated to the study of vasculitis.
+The VCRC focuses on conducting clinical trials of new therapies for vasculitis, studying the genetics of these diseases, discovering new blood tests to help monitor and understand these diseases, conducting online research, and training young scientists in the study of vasculitis.
+The VCRC will continue its efforts to better understand and treat vasculitis by conducting new clinical trials and expanding and utilizing the VCRC Clinical Data Repository, the VCRC Biospecimen Repository, and the VCRC Tissue Repository.
+All these activities involve a strong partnership with patients and advocacy groups.